 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-It was a very rough day for crude.
-Nat gas was down, as well.
+Another volatile day for crude as WTI and Brent were both down on the day.

 Andrew Su, CEO at Compass Global Markets, says oil prices could continue to tank and hit $52 a barrel soon.
 He later discusses how the FOMC meeting could impact commodity prices.

 Manpreet Gill, Senior Investment Strategist at Standard Chartered, says falling commodity prices pose as a "cyclical challenge" for Australia.

 Martin Lakos, Division Director at Macquarie Private Wealth, discusses whether the siege in Sydney could bring about negative ramifications on Australia's stock market.